Ilbe Storehouse: Criticism of Korean leaders

 The Ilbe community achieved notoriety among Koreans making fun of the late former president Roh Moo-hyun.
 The political parties have criticized Roh and other political leaders through many forms of media, such as comedy, parody music, and spreading rumors on social media.
 Users make an Ilbe "theme song" every year, and they regularly parody popular songs with lyrics that criticize leaders.
 Users compose their parody songs as propaganda to attract people to join the community.
-The songs contain exaggerated expressions of political leaders and colloquially refer to them as MC Muhyeon (Roh), DJ Daejung (Kim Dae-jung), MC Jong-Un (Kim Jong Un), and MC Geunhye (Park Geun-hye).
+The songs contain exaggerated expressions of political leaders and colloquially refer to them as MC Muhyeon (Roh Moo-hyun), DJ Daejung (Kim Dae-jung), MC Jong-Un (Kim Jong Un), and MC Geunhye (Park Geun-hye).
 Users also call 23 May "The day of Gravity", making fun of Roh's death by claiming that gravity killed him.
 One of their notable memes is the "Noala", an image of Roh with a photoshopped koala face.
 Users also created the label Unji (composed of hanja characters meaning 'to fall' and 'ground', a reference to Unjicheon beverage promotion clips).
 A distinct part of the site's slang is the -no verb ending, referencing Roh's surname.

 On January 25, 2018, a poster showing Roh making the Ilbe hand sign appeared in Times Square, New York.
 Users claimed to have posted the advertisement to commemorate the birthday of then-president Moon Jae-in.
 The advertisement also featured Noala and Unji memes.

 On November 7, 2013, former first lady Lee Hee-ho, whose husband was former president Kim Dae-jung, accused some users of degrading deceased president Kim by spreading false information.